WATCH THE TRAILER HERE:

 Selected for the monthly edition of November at MIAMI INDEPENDENT FILM FESTIVAL: Link to Festival

 Became Finalist at CULT CRITIC MOVIE AWARDS and won Best Poster: Link to Festival

 Semi-Finalist as Best Short Experimental and Best Film Poster at the Winter Edition of the Alternative Film Festival in Toronto: Link to Festival

-Nominated for THE GOLDEN FOX AWARD 2020 by Calcutta International Cult Film Festival, India: Link to Festival
+Winner of the THE GOLDEN FOX AWARD 2020 by Calcutta International Cult Film Festival, India: Link to Festival

 A full page review from Cult Critic Magazine: Link to Magazine